 The Institute for Health Metrics and Evaluation (IHME) is an independent research center at the University of Washington.
 Its mission is to monitor global health conditions and health systems, as well as to evaluate interventions, initiatives, and reforms.
 IHME carries out a range of projects within different research areas including the Global Burden of Diseases, Injuries, and Risk Factors; Forecasting; Costs and Cost Effectiveness; Geospatial Analysis; Resource Tracking; and Impact Evaluations.
 The aim is to provide policymakers, donors, and researchers with the highest-quality quantitative evidence base to make decisions that achieve better health.

 IHME is hiring for multiple Data Analyst positions on a number of different teams.
 We review and interview applicants on a rolling cycle.
-All applications received by June 25th will be reviewed.
+All applications received by September 24th will be reviewed.
 Those received after September 24th will be considered in our next round.
-Interviews will be scheduled on July 11th, 12th and 13th.
+Interviews will be scheduled on October 10th, 11th, and 12th.
 Placement onto a team is determined by specific needs of the team and candidates' qualifications.
 Please note: These positions are open to U.S. Citizens and permanent residents; H1B visa sponsorship is not available.

 The main purpose of these positions is to provide support to key research projects through database management, data quality management, computational support to multi-disciplinary research projects, data extraction and formatting, and providing key inputs for papers and presentations.
 Data Analysts must develop an understanding of different research needs and analytic functions across multiple projects to best meet researcher needs.
 Data Analysts must be able to independently translate requests into actionable results through interactions with research databases, formulation of displays of results, and development of complex code to be applied to a variety of quantitative data.